Armienn/SyllabicNumerals/README.md

 ## Pronunciation

 If you need to communicate numbers, pronunciation is important, especially for syllabic numerals.
-Common numbers words are longer, but they are also further from each other soundwise, so big mistakes are needed to be misheard.
-Syllabic numerals are much more "packed together", which comes at the prices of distinctness, so there's a bigger need for careful and clear pronunciation.
+Common number words are longer, but also more distinct, so big mistakes are needed to be misheard.
+Syllabic numerals are much more dense, at the price of being less distinct, so there's a bigger need for careful and clear pronunciation.
 Add to that the fact that letters may often represent the same sound ('c' is sometimes 's', sometimes 'k'), and that different languages and dialects distinguish different sounds; there is definitely a need for some standardisation.
 That said, if you happen to be speaking a language that clearly distinguish the sounds for all the letters used in syllabic numerals, feel free to just use those when communicating in that language.

 ### Standard Pronounciation